dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-windows-form.md

   - "printing [Windows Forms], printing a form" ms.custom: devdivchpfy22
 ---

-# How to: Print a Windows Form
+# How to print a Windows Form

 As part of the development process, you typically will want to print a copy of your Windows Form.
 The following code example shows how to print a copy of the current form by using the <xref:System.Drawing.Graphics.CopyFromScreen%2A> method.